-Make sure you remain compliant with UK laws by using this termination of employment letter.
+Ensure you comply with UK laws by using this termination of employment letter.

-- Return of the employer's property and information.
+- Return of the company property and information.

 - It also allows for payment in lieu of notice (PILON).